julia1234456/debussy-musicology/README.md

 Before running the main analysis, the HPCP method is validated on three controlled signals:

-- **A440** — verifies that the dominant peak lands on the correct pitch class.
+- **A440**,  verifies that the dominant peak lands on the correct pitch class.
-- **A432** — verifies that tuning correction maps an off-tune A to the same pitch class as A440.
+- **A432**, verifies that tuning correction maps an off-tune A to the same pitch class as A440.
-- **Chromatic scale** — verifies that all 12 pitch classes contribute equally when all semitones are played.
+- **Chromatic scale**, verifies that all 12 pitch classes contribute equally when all semitones are played.

 ### 4. Statistical Comparison (`scripts/statistics.py`)